 She Loves You, The Beatles' second number one hit, has topped a chart of the group's biggest selling songs in the United Kingdom.

 The Beatles' final album was released in the UK on this day.
 Ostensibly the soundtrack to their fifth film, Let It Be was issued only in stereo, initially as …

 The Beatles' final UK single of their career, not including various reissues and the Anthology releases, was Let It Be.

-In the United Kingdom, The Beatles had never previously issued songs after they had been made available on an album.
-All singles were either standalone releases, or came out on the same day as the parent album.
+In the United Kingdom, The Beatles had never previously issued singles containing songs that were already available on an album.
+All singles were either standalone releases, or came out …

 The Beatles' 12th official album, Abbey Road, was released in the UK on this day.
 Their last-recorded album, it was issued only in stereo, as Apple PCS 7088.